Visible learning

 Visible learning is a meta-study that analyzes effect sizes of measurable influences on learning outcomes in educational settings.
 It was published by John Hattie in 2008 and draws upon results from 815 other Meta-analyses.
 The Times Educational Supplement described Hattie's meta-study as "teaching's holy grail".

 Hattie compared the effect sizes of influences on learning outcomes - in particular by using Cohen's d as a measure.
 He points out that in education most things work.
 The question is which strategies and innovations work best and where to concentrate efforts in order to improve student achievement.

-Hattie found that the aspects that are most correlated with student achievement are:
+Hattie found that the aspects most correlated with student achievement were: